Instance details

 • Password: Must be 6 to 8 characters long and contain only lowercase letters and digits.

 Note: This endpoint is for access from within the VPC specified on the Network information tab.
-To use a public API domain name, follow the instructions in the Network information section.
+To use a public API domain name, see the Network information section.

 Cluster information

-The Cluster information section displays the status of the query nodes and data nodes for each cluster.
-Click a cluster name to view its specific status information.
+The Cluster information section shows the status of query nodes and data nodes for each cluster.
+Click a cluster name to view its status details.

 Query node status information includes: